flemay/3musketeers/README.md

 ### Consistency

-Run the same commands no matter where you are: Linux, MacOS, Windows, CI/CD tools that supports Docker like Travis CI, CircleCI, and GitLab CI.
+Run the same commands no matter where you are: Linux, MacOS, Windows, CI/CD tools that supports Docker like GitHub Actions, Travis CI, CircleCI, and GitLab CI.

 ### Control